Ron and Tammy: Plot

 Ann and her boyfriend Mark run into Andy, Ann's ex-boyfriend.
 Andy flirts with Ann in front of Mark, and openly admits he plans to win her back from him.
-Mark asks advice from Tom (Aziz Ansari), who suggests Mark should take the high road (although Tom tells the documentary crew that he never takes the high road, but tells everyone else to do so, so there is more room for him on "the low road").
+Mark asks advice from Tom, who suggests Mark should take the high road (although Tom tells the documentary crew that he never takes the high road, but tells everyone else to do so, so there is more room for him on "the low road").
 Mark tries to have a gentlemanly discussion with Andy, who continues to insist he loves Ann, pointing to the many photos he has of her around his shoeshine station.
 Finally, Ann confronts Andy and tells him to stop discussing her with Mark, as well as to remove her photos from the wall.

 A cheery and singing Ron (who is wearing his "Tiger Woods" outfit, which is an outfit he wears after having sex) openly discusses the details of his sexual exploits with Tammy to an uncomfortable Leslie.
 Although she is initially pleased with the results of her meddling, Leslie soon realizes Tammy is using sex to manipulate Ron to give her control of Lot 48.
 Leslie confronts Tammy, who admits to the plot and brags that this is how the library operates.
 Leslie tries to get Ron to break up with Tammy, but he insists he cannot confront her without Leslie's help.
 The two go to the library, where Ron starts to cave in when Tammy flirts with him.
 Leslie tells Ron to do whatever will make him happy, even if it means giving up the lot.
 Ron, impressed that anyone would put his own needs before their own, decides instead to break up with Tammy and give the lot back to Leslie.
 After breaking the news to Tammy off-camera, he leaves the library with a push-pin stuck in his forehead, and part of his mustache missing, and he and Leslie flee the library.
 The two share a drink, where Leslie encourages Ron to insult Tammy.